WallieEverest/tt04/README.md

 ![Top Level Drawing](image/tt04.svg)

-TT04 devices from the eFabless Multi-Project Wafer (MPW) shuttle are delivered in QFN-64 packages in, mounted on a daughterboard for breakout.
+TT04 devices from the eFabless Multi-Project Wafer (MPW) shuttle are delivered in QFN-64 packages, mounted on a daughterboard for breakout.

 Based on data from: